Skip to content

 Smew

-The Smew is a unique species of duck, known as the only living member of the Mergellus genus.
+The Smew is a unique duck species, known as the only living member of the Mergellus genus.
 Its name comes from Latin, with “Mergellus” meaning a diminutive of Mergus and “albellus” referring to its white appearance.

 While closely related to the Mergus species, the Smew may also have some similarities with the Goldeneyes.
 Interestingly, this bird has been known to hybridize with the common Goldeneye.